BrightBoost/bootcamp-2025-april/dailyEntries/day53.md

 Today:
 - Code financial calculator with Maaike
-- More on strings
+- More on strings (methods, splitting, parsing)
 - Exercises

-- Code reviews
+Tomorrow:
+- More on strings (stringbuilder)
 - Loops and arrays